carmina-hatnean/Bugs/README.md

 **Expected result**

-Don't have any 404 errors in the console and we should see the favicon.
+The users should see the favicon.

 **Actual result**

-Have this error in the console "Failed to load resource: the server responded with a status of 404 (Not Found)".
+Have an error in the console "Failed to load resource: the server responded with a status of 404 (Not Found)".
 Favicon not showing up.

 ![favicon 1](https://user-images.githubusercontent.com/85248462/212406487-632528a2-171f-49f2-9011-dd9cb9b8b102.png)

 ----------------------

-## Bug Report 4 - Page load time too long
+## Bug Report 4 - Page load too long time

 **Priority and severity**